 If you were not granted a PFA order because your relationship with the abuser does not qualify as a "family or household member," you may be able to seek protection through an order against stalking.
-You will find more information about this process in the stalking order section.*
+You will find more information about this process in our Protection from Stalking Orders section.

-You may also be able to reapply for a PFA order if you have new evidence to show the court that domestic abuse did occur, or if a new incident of domestic abuse occurs after you are denied the order.
-Remember that you can only use the PFA process twice in a 12 month period.
+You may also be able to reapply for a PFA order if a new incident of domestic abuse occurs after you are denied the order.

-If you believe the judge made an error of law, you can talk to someone at a domestic violence organization or a lawyer about the possibility of an appeal.
+If you believe the judge made an error of law, you can talk to a lawyer about the possibility of an appeal.
 Generally, appeals are complicated and you will most likely need the help of a lawyer.
 You can read more on our Filing Appeals page.

-You may file for civil contempt in the court that issued the PFA order for a violation of the order.
-The abuser is in "civil contempt" if he or she does anything that your PFA order orders him or her not to do.
-To file for civil contempt, go to the clerk's office and ask him/her for the petition to file for claiming a violation of the order.
-The violation petition and a summons must be served upon your abuser, or the court may issue a warrant for his arrest.*
+Another option can be to file for civil contempt in the court that issued the PFA order for a violation of the order.** The abuser can be held in "civil contempt" if s/he does anything that your PFA order orders him/her not to do.
+To file for civil contempt, go to the clerk's office and ask for the petition to file for claiming a violation of the order.
+The violation petition and a summons must be served upon the abuser, or the court may issue a warrant for his/her arrest.

 To modify your order, you can go back to the court where you got it and file a modification petition with the clerk.
 The judge can amend an order at any time based on a motion filed by either party.*

 To extend your order, you can file for an extension.
 You must request this renewal before your original order expires.
-If you request it, a judge may extend your order by granting a renewal for 1 additional year.** However, a new law that became effective July 2012 allows for an order to be extended for at least 2 years and at most, for the lifetime of the abuser if you can prove:
+If you request it, a judge may extend your order by granting a renewal for 1 additional year.** An order can be extended for at least 2 years and at most, for the lifetime of the abuser if you can prove: